The Hidden Economic Value of Stay-at-Home Parents

 The cumulative effect of these changes can derail carefully constructed financial plans.
 Reduced retirement savings contributions due to immediate cash needs compromise long-term security.
 Many families deplete emergency funds within months, leaving them vulnerable to additional financial shocks.

 Accumulation of credit card debt to cover daily expenses creates a cycle of minimum payments and interest charges.
-The inability to fund children's college education means either foregoing higher education plans or taking substantial student loans.
+With the total cost of raising a child to age 18 now reaching $303,418 in 2026 (about $66,000 more per child than in 2023), the inability to fund children's college education means either foregoing higher education plans or taking substantial student loans.

 Best Policy Types for Stay-at-Home Parents